 You will find start-up crowdfunding offerings posted on the websites of funding portals.
-Before a funding portal can operate in any Canadian jurisdiction, it must meet certain conditions such as delivering mandatory documents to the securities regulator in that jurisdiction.
+Before a funding portal can operate in any Canadian jurisdiction, it must meet certain conditions such as delivering mandatory documents to the securities regulatory authority in that jurisdiction.
+You can check with the FCAA to see whether any particular funding portal is allowed to do business in Saskatchewan by calling the phone number listed below under "Where can I get further information?".